Please note that XSEDE EMPOWER ended with the conclusion of the XSEDE project on August 31, 2022.

 We are developing an in-house code for modeling the cancer cells where nucleus and cytoskeleton will be included.
 We want to study the cell deformation during adhesion to other dell types or interacting with extracellular matrix.

-Student will work on our XSEDE project about computational studies on the origin of optical rotation (1) understand the pH dependence for the optical rotation of Vitamin C (2) understand the role of helical arrangement in the optical rotation using H2-helical chains;
+Student will work on our XSEDE project about computational studies on the origin of optical rotation

 In this position, the student will study strongly bound mixed transition metal clusters as models for real world heterogeneous catalytic systems.
 Specifically, we will investigate mixed palladium - copper clusters here, searching the cluster potential energy surfaces for local and global minima and exploring the relationship of cluster size and dopant concentration on different cluster properties.
 The results from this investigation will then be compared with related cluster systems.